 For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider-initiated calls on its VoIP network.
 A service provider may, for example, also choose to have a pool of identifiers to differentiate geographic regions or classes of customers.
 Best practices will likely develop as trace back and illegitimate call identification practices evolve.

-For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for trace back and reputation segmentation so that one customer’s reputation doesn’t affect other customer’s or the service provider’s call reputation.
+For Partial Attestation, a single identifier per customer is required if the SP wants to differentiate calls both for trace back and reputation segmentation so that one customer’s reputation doesn’t affect other customer’s or the service provider’s call reputation.
 A service provider may choose to be more granular (e.g., per node per customer) depending on its size and classes of services that the service provider offers.

 For Gateway Attestation, best practices will dictate that the “origid” should be sufficiently granular to identify the originating node or trunk to allow for trace back identification and reputation scoring.